英文字典中文字典

 • Reference frame doubts about isotropy - Physics Stack Exchange

-• special relativity - Homogeneity and isotropy and derivation of the . . .
+• general relativity - How to demonstrate the form of the FLRW metric . . .

 中文字典-英文字典 2005-2009